 Lights Out Tempeh Maker

 My tempeh making has evolved over the years.
 I have gone from NO-TECH to LOW-TECH.
-Next I will automate my tempeh maker.
+Next I will completly automate my Tempeh Maker.
+HIGH-TECH!

 Make Tempeh without a Temperature Controlled Incubator